Matt Duffy Preview, Player Props: Royals vs. Athletics

-The Kansas City Royals, including Matt Duffy (.222 slugging percentage in past 10 games, including no home run), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+On Tuesday, Matt Duffy (batting .185 in his past 10 games) and the Kansas City Royals face the Oakland Athletics, whose starting pitcher will be Dany Jimenez.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Matt Duffy Game Info & Props vs. the Athletics